ansys/pyaedt/doc/source/Getting_started/Installation.rst

 Install from a batch file
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-AEDT already includes CPython 3.7, which can be used to run PyAEDT.
+AEDT already includes CPython 3.7, which can be used to run PyAEDT,
+then is possible to use it as a virtual environment to run pyaedt.

 If you are running on Windows, you can download
 :download:`PyAEDT Environment with IDE bat file <../Resources/pyaedt_with_IDE.bat>`
 and run this batch file on your local machine.
 Using this approach